ToasterUwU/install-gnome-extensions/README.md

 ## Step 1: Check dependencies

-This script needs `curl, wget, jq, unzip, gnome-shell-extension-tool` (for API requests, JSON parsing, downloading, installing, and enabling/disabling extensions).
+This script needs `curl, wget, jq, gnome-shell-extension-tool` (for API requests, JSON parsing, downloading, installing, and enabling/disabling extensions).

 You probably already have them installed, if not, do:

-For Ubuntu: `$ sudo apt install -y curl wget jq unzip`
+For Ubuntu: `$ sudo apt install -y curl wget jq`

-For Fedora: `$ sudo dnf install -y curl wget jq unzip`
+For Fedora: `$ sudo dnf install -y curl wget jq`

 ## Step 2: Get this script

 You can always get the latest version of this script using a single-command:

-`rm -f ./install-gnome-extensions.sh; wget -N -q "https://raw.githubusercontent.com/cyfrost/install-gnome-extensions/master/install-gnome-extensions.sh" -O ./install-gnome-extensions.sh && chmod +x install-gnome-extensions.sh && ./install-gnome-extensions.sh`
+`rm -f ./install-gnome-extensions.sh; wget -N -q "https://raw.githubusercontent.com/ToasterUwU/install-gnome-extensions/master/install-gnome-extensions.sh" -O ./install-gnome-extensions.sh && chmod +x install-gnome-extensions.sh && ./install-gnome-extensions.sh`

 ## Step 3: Pick the extensions you want installed